talkwei/lambda-pkg-build/README.md

 # lambda-pkg-build
 Python 3.6 packages for AWS lambda.

-# Dependencies
+# Dependencies7
 Docker

 # How to run it
-./scripts/build.sh
+./build.sh

 ### Reference ###
 * https://serverlesscode.com/post/deploy-scikitlearn-on-lamba/